Planting calendar

 Next 2 weeks

-- Monitor for pests like aphids and cucumber beetles
+- watch for pests like aphids and flea beetles

 FAQs

-Can I still plant tomatoes in June in Detroit?
+Can I plant lettuce outdoors in June in Detroit?

 How often should I water container plants in June?